Carson-Ray/indieProject/readme.md

 They think a good start would be to have some general knowledge of stat values of the different characters.
 The site they are looking for would deliver, at minimum, the stat values in a comprehensive table that they are able to easily read as a reference point.
-Similar to the seasoned player, the ability to create, save, and delete characters is important so that they are able to keep track of their characters/battles.
+Similar to the seasoned player, the ability to find, save, and delete characters is important so that they are able to keep track of their characters/battles.

 #### Technologies
-*IntelliJ IDEA
+-IntelliJ IDEA
-*AWS Elastic Beanstalk
+-AWS Elastic Beanstalk
-*AWS IAM
+-AWS IAM
-*AWS API Gateway
+-AWS API Gateway
-*AWS DynamoDB
+-AWS DynamoDB
+-AWS Lambda
+-Bootstrap